beenotung/data-template/README.md

 // return promise of json value, cached with localStorage function getJSON(url, options, callback);

-// send ajax request in application/json, return promise of response function submitJSON(event_or_form);
+// submit form with ajax request in application/json function submitJSON(event_or_form): Promise<Response>

-// send ajax request in application/x-www-form-urlencoded, return promise of response function submitForm(event_or_form);
+// submit form with ajax request in application/x-www-form-urlencoded function submitForm(event_or_form): Promise<Response>

-// send ajax request in multipart/form-data, return promise of response function uploadForm(event_or_form);
+// submit form with ajax request in multipart/form-data function uploadForm(event_or_form): Promise<Response>
 ```

 For the `getText()` and `getJSON()` functions, the `options` and `cb` arguments are optional.